HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/howto/configuration/index.md

 # Configuration

-This section includes How-to articles about configuration in HCL Digital Experience (DX).
+This section includes How-to articles about configuration in HCL Digital Experience Compose (DX Compose).

 - **[How to add additional portal administrators in DX Compose](./adding_additional_portal_admins.md)**
-Learn how to change cell and node names after installing HCL DX.
+Learn how to add additional portal administrator users in DX Compose.